-These outdoor condensing units are designed to be connected to a matching UPG indoor coil.
-They are equipped with a filter-drier located in the liquid line.
+These outdoor heat pump units are designed to be connected to a matching UPG indoor coil.
+They are equipped with a solid core filter-drier located in the discharge line and a high pressure switch.
+14 SEER models are also equipped with a high temperature switch.
 One of two types of connection lines are required, depending on the model:

-- Units with sweat-fit base valve connections are factory charged with refrigerant for a matching UPG indoor coil, plus 15 feet of field supplied line. - Units with quick-connect coupling connections are factory charged with refrigerant to be matched with the appropriate precharged line set, and UPG indoor coil.
+- Units with sweat-fit base valve connections are factory charged with refrigerant for a matching UPG indoor coil, plus 15 feet of field supplied line. - Units with quick-connect coupling connections are factory charged with refrigerant to be matched with the appropriate pre-charged line set, and UPG indoor coil.